The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-Particle identification plays an important role in the physics program of Belle II.
+\lvltwosection{\texorpdfstring{\boldmath $dE\!/\!dx$}{dE/dx} Performance} Particle identification plays an important role in the physics program of Belle II.
 For instance, a better identification of the slow pion ($\pi_{\rm s}$) would improve the precision at which the lepton-flavor-universality ratio $R(D^{*})$ can be measured in the decay channel $B\to D^{*}\ell\nu$, $D^{*}\to D\pi_{\rm s}$.
 Such low-momentum particles ($p_{\rm T}\approx 65\mevc$) are often unable to reach the CDC, the main tracking device of the experiment, owing to their small radius trajectory.
 Our goal here is to exploit specific ionization ($dE\!/\!dx$) by these particles in the SVD towards identifying them.
 Even if the charged particles have a higher $p_{\rm T}$ enabling them to reach the CDC, the $dE\!/\!dx$ values measured in the SVD can still provide complementary information towards their identification.

 According to the Bethe-Bloch formula~\cite{Leo:1987kd}, the $dE\!/\!dx$ of a charged particle traversing through detector material only depends on its $\beta\gamma$ value.
-Thus, if we plot the $dE\!/\!dx$ for various types of particles {\it vs.} their momentum ($\beta\gamma mc$), the difference in resulting two-dimensional distributions can be used to distinguish these particles in the SVD.
+Thus, if the $dE\!/\!dx$ for various types of particles {\it vs.} their momentum ($\beta\gamma mc$) is plotted, the difference in the resulting two-dimensional distributions can be used to distinguish these particles in the SVD.
 Of particular importance is the charged pion-kaon separation performance of the SVD.